-"That's it.
-Librarian."
+"That's it, Librarian."

-"You must've misread it because we don't have any employees named Librarian.
+"You must've misread it, because we don't have any employees named Librarian.
 What did he look like?"

-"Yes ma'am.
+"Yes, ma'am.
 Very odd."

 "We have no one by that description.
 I'll have to escort you out."

-"Yes ma'am.
+"Yes, ma'am.
 I apologize for being here."

+As they were leaving, he paused at the table.
 "Ms. Allen, do you know anything about this document that was brought to me?"

 "So, it's genuine?"
-Walker said.
+Walker asked.

 "We do not knowingly keep fraudulent documents, unless the fraudulent nature of the document has historical significance, and they are always marked as such.
-This one is not so marked."
+This one is not marked."

 "This has to be a forgery of some kind."

 "How's that possible?
-You said it's been here since 1871."
+You said it's been here since 1836."

 "Can I get copies of it from the computer?"

-"There's a reference number on the first cover page.
-Write down the number and I'll take you to your station."
-Ms. Allen was reluctant to tear herself from the document as she carefully scrutinized every aspect of the manuscript.
+"Of course.
+There's a reference number on the first cover page.
+Write down the number and I'll take you to your station," Ms. Allen said, reluctant to tear herself from the document as she carefully scrutinized every aspect of it.

 After Walker printed and retrieved the pages, he sat at a desk and began to read.
-After reading the first few pages, he rapidly skimmed through the rest of the document.
+After he read the first few pages, he rapidly skimmed through the remainder of the document.

 Tuesday, February 23, 2010

-It was hot, agonizingly hot as I stood in an open field of neatly manicured bright green grass; I never saw such green in Afghanistan.
+It was hot, agonizingly hot as I stood in an open field of neatly manicured bright green grass.
+I never saw such green in Afghanistan, or felt such heat.
 The field was littered with bodies of wounded soldiers, moaning, screaming.
-Suddenly, sweeping from the sky were vampires; dozens of them, landing next to the wounded soldiers, sucking life out of the screaming men.
-I must help them, but I had no weapon.
+Suddenly sweeping from the sky were vampires, dozens of them, landing on the wounded soldiers, sucking life out of the screaming men.
+I had to help them, but I had no weapon.